BAJEDDI/TPJSPservlet/README.md

 Build the project and deploy it on the GlassFish server.

 4. **Access the Webpage**:
-Open your web browser and navigate to the webpage hosted on the GlassFish server (e.g., `http://localhost:8080/machine-management`).
+Open your web browser and navigate to the webpage hosted on the GlassFish server ('http://localhost:8080/GMachines/machines.jsp').

 ## Usage